Escape from Shit Mountain: Plot

-Trey returns and reveals that he killed Morty, angering Jimmy and culminating into an outdoor argument about everything that happened since Chloe's death.
-Charlie, who faked taking the pills and spat them in the cup, tries to retrieve her car keys while overhearing the two.
-She is caught and cornered by Trey and Jimmy.
-Charlie tells Jimmy that Trey lied about Chloe's death and that he actually killed her all those years earlier.
+Trey returns and reveals that he killed Morty, angering Jimmy and leading to an argument.
+Charlie, who faked taking the pills, tries to retrieve her car keys while overhearing the two.
+She is cornered by Trey and Jimmy.
+Charlie tells Jimmy that Trey lied about how Chloe died; in actuality, Trey killed her in a fit of rage.
 Trey tries to buy his way out, but Jimmy, convinced by Charlie's plea, refuses.
-He takes a knife and stands up for her, only to be shot in the head by Trey.
-Charlie retrieves Jimmy's knife and cuts Trey in the leg.
+He takes a knife and stands up for Charlie, only to be shot by Trey.
+Charlie retrieves Jimmy's knife and cuts Trey's leg.
 He overpowers her and stabs her in the chest.
-He places the bodies of Charlie and Jimmy in "the spot" and leaves, not before unknowingly drinking the spiked rum.
-He returns home in Charlie's Barracuda despite the drug's effect, in time to meet with his parole officer.
+He places the bodies of Charlie and Jimmy in "the spot" and leaves, but not before unknowingly drinking the spiked rum.
+He returns home in Charlie's car despite the drug's effect, in time to meet with his parole officer.
 However, he notices too late that his ankle monitor is missing.
 Charlie is revealed to be alive and to have taken the monitor when she cut him, clutching on to it while she was thrown in the hole.

-She wakes up in a hospital room, where she sees the news report that the authorities arrested Trey and found the bodies, identifying Morty as Charlie Cale since she took her wallet.
-Charlie sees a "Jane Doe" tag on her wrist, and bursts out laughing, elated to find that the world thinks she is dead.
+Charlie wakes up in a hospital room, where she sees a news report that the authorities have found the bodies and arrested Trey, identifying Morty as Charlie Cale since Morty took Charlie's wallet.
+Charlie sees a "Jane Doe" tag on her wrist and bursts out laughing, elated to discover that she has been declared dead.
 However, in the hospital parking lot, Cliff (Benjamin Bratt) is seen talking with Sterling Frost Sr. on the phone, ready to ambush Charlie.

 Production

 Development

 The series was announced in March 2021, with Rian Johnson serving as creator, writer, director and executive producer.
 Johnson stated that the series would delve into "the type of fun, character driven, case-of-the-week mystery goodness I grew up watching."
 The episode was directed by series creator Rian Johnson, while executive producers Nora Zuckerman and Lilla Zuckerman wrote it.
 This was Johnson's third directing credit, and the Zuckermans' first writing credit for the show.
+Nora Zuckerman later revealed that the episode was "probably the lowest script fee we've ever received in our careers."